wyne-ybanez/personal-portfolio-master/TESTING.md

 - Blue border does not look great on Macbook Air.

 (i) Bug Found where the blue border did not align itself corectly on another laptop (Macbook Air 2015 - 13").
 However, it aligned perfectly on another laptop (Macbook pro 2012 - 13")

+### Contact Form Bug

+1. Check if the form would submit with/without any user inputs
+2. Check if the form would submit with user inputs
+3. Check if certain inputs are required (Choose one not to input: first name/ email/ comment)

+(i) Bug discovered where the form would submit but it would not validate the user's inputs.
+It would just automatically send the user to 'thankyou.html' and ignore the `require` code in the form.

+### Contact Form Debug

+- Debugged using `action="thankyou.html"` and `method="post"`.
+These elements were added to the form tag
+- Debug solution found in a forum.
+Here is the [link](https://www.sitepoint.com/community/t/turn-form-button-into-hyperlink/16244/7)

 ## Website Testing: